kkhatoon1/m6_team-assignment-/README.md

 # user ask to give a randon number from 1 and 10
 # ask user to enter the guess
 # initialize users guess
-# check if guess is lower
+# check if guess is lower than random number
 # ask user to guess higher
-# check if guess is high
+# check if guess is high than random number
 # ask user to guess lower
 # if it matches the user random guess print ("you won")
 # program ends.